Top 5 Best Crappie Reels In 2024 Reviewed

 At 205 grams, this is a particularly light reel considering there are 13 bearings all up, including the dedicated anti-reverse.

-The crank is super-light which is enhanced by the silent Drive system which removes the slightest noise or movement and handles play, for a crank that has to be felt to be believed.
+The crank is super-light and enhanced by the silent Drive system which removes the slightest noise or movement and handles play, for a crank that has to be felt to be believed.

 Micromodule II gears are brilliantly refined making for an extremely smooth crank yet having all the power and strength of a much larger, more powerful reel.